gimpf/Haschisch.Kastriert/README.md

 ```

 ## Changelog

+* **WIP**: introduce new hash-algorithms (sip13, sip24, city32, city64, city64-w-seeds, spookyv2), and optimize existing and new ones, especially for hash-code-combining; also extend the test-coverage
 * **0.3.0**: introduce `IHashCodeCombiner`, extend benchmarks to compare performance for use-cases related to [dotnet/corefx issue 'Add System.HashCode'](https://github.com/dotnet/corefx/issues/14354).
 * **0.2.0**: port to .NETStandard 2.0 and .NET Core 2.0
 * **0.1.0**: first public version, having Block and Stream hashers for xx32, xx64, seahash, marvin32, hsip13, hsip24

 ## License